makrai/notes/zhang2310-socioprag-64-lang.md

     * intertwined in social and interactive cont (Zhang and Abdul-Mageed, 2022)
 * evaluate how instruction tuned models eg ChatGPT can capture SM across langs
   * needed: datasets under standardized conditions easy to replicate
-  * fairness of model comparisons and reproducibility, early benchmarks
+  * fair model comparisons and reproducibility
   * hE Most existing benchmarks focus on the monolingual setting
     * en: GLUE (Wang+, 2019), SentEval (Conneau and Kiela, 2018), and TweetEval (Barbieri+, 2020) for English,
+    * Arabic
-    * ARLUE (Abdul-Mageed+, 2021) for Arabic,
+      * ARLUE (Abdul-Mageed+, 2021)
       * CLUE (Xu+, 2020a) for Chinese,
       * IndoNLU (Wilie+, 2020) for Indonesian
-    * XTREME (Hu+, 2020) and XGLUE (Liang+, 2020) introduce multilingual
+    * multilingual: XTREME (Hu+, 2020) and XGLUE (Liang+, 2020)
-      * hE they only include a few SM tasks for a limited number of languages
+      * hE only a few SM tasks for a limited number of languages
       * They are also limited to standard language use (eg Wikipedia)
-    * UMSAB (Barbieri+ 2022) propose a multilingual sentiment analysis
-      * tweet sentiment analysis datasets in only eight languages
+    * multiling sentiment analysis: UMSAB (Barbieri+ 2022), tweets in 8 langs
-    * ie absence of a unified, diverse, and comprehensive benchmark
+    * ie no unified, diverse, and comprehensive benchmark
 * data inaccessibility (Assenmacher+, 2022)
   * many studies release the IDs of posts (eg tweets)
   * hE substantial amounts of these social posts become inaccess (Zhang+, 2022)